FredHutch/wdl-unit-tests/README.md

 To add tests:

 - Tests must be in files beginning with `test-`, and be in the `tests/cromwellapi/` dir
-- Ideally use the pytest fixture `cromwell_api` created in `tests/cromwellapi/conftest.py` to call the Cromwell API.
-If there's a method missing that you need add it to the `CromwellApi` class in `tests/cromwellapi/cromwell.py`
+- Ideally use the pytest fixtures `cromwell_api` or `cromwell_api_final` - created in `tests/cromwellapi/conftest.py` - to call the Cromwell API.
+If there's a method missing that you need add it to the `CromwellApi` class in `tests/cromwellapi/cromwell.py` or `CromwellApiFinal` class in `tests/cromwellapi/cromwell_final.py`.
+See existing test files for patterns.
+- Run tests by limiting the WDL folders used to just those of interest for your new test code.
+This is because we only want to generate new "cassettes" associated with tests associated with the changes being made - instead of for all tests.
+To do so, don't use the make commands as above.
+Instead use something like `op run -- uv run pytest -n auto --color=yes --record-mode=rewrite --verbose -s tests/cromwellapi/ -k wdlFolderName`; replacing `wdlFolderName` with the name of the WDL folder you want to test.
+The `-k` flag is used to filter tests based on their names or attributes.
+Once you've recorded new cassettes, run the `pytest` line again but with `--record-mode=once`.

 Note that some of these tests run through all WDLs in this dir, while others only run through one or some subset of WDLs.

 > [!IMPORTANT]
 > Some notes about vcr "cassetttes" in `tests/cromwellapi/cassettes`:
 >
-> Changes in cassettes should only happen when new HTTP requests are made.
+> Changes in cassettes should only happen when new HTTP requests are made, whether via a new test or a modified test that changes the HTTP request.
 >
 > PR reviewers can largely ignore changes in cassettes - though they should be given a cursory look to check for anything that should be discussed

+To modify tests:

+- Modify as needed, then
+- Run tests with an incantation like `op run -- uv run pytest -n auto --color=yes --record-mode=rewrite --verbose -s tests/cromwellapi/ -k wdlFolderName`, replacing `wdlFolderName` with the name of the WDL folder you want to test.
+Once you've recorded new cassettes, run the `pytest` line again but with `--record-mode=once`.

 ### WDL Unit Test Guidelines